Maghnie/docs/aedifion.io/apis.md

-_This documentation continues with an introduction of the aedifion beta frontend._
+_This documentation continues with an introduction of the aedifion frontend._